Sales presentation: First impression

-A way of luring in the potential candidate to ensure the overall advertisement is emphasized.
-Not necessarily an exchange of currency must be made but an official deal of trade or contract is desired from the pitching party.
+A strategy to attract potential clients and emphasize the overall advertisement.
+An exchange of currency is not always required; rather, the pitching party seeks a formal trade agreement or contract.
 With a wide variety of selling techniques used to "pitch", it is possible to apply one or a combination in a single attempt.

 Inspired by what has worked in the past from successful contributors to the art of the pitch, at least a slight modification is always required in order for it to be an authentic and most of all an effective pitch, otherwise the tone would not fit the sellers outfit and in critical situations be spotted as a fake by the candidate and in such a case defying the purpose.

 For a strikingly good pitch, one must know exactly what the other party wants and doesn't want and be informed of as much information as possible about the candidate being pitched to.
 Focus on a virtual balance of the candidate's needs and wants to maximize one's leverage when in the process of a pitch.
 Overall meaning: one gets only one chance to make a good first impression.
 At least two senses must connect: vision, and hearing.
 But the more one can connect at a single point of impact, the better.